Eugenol

 DefinitionThis section has been translated automatically.

-Substance that is used as a fragrance and flavoring agent.
-It is also used in medicines and in dentistry.
-Eugenol is the main component of clove oil which is widely used in dentistry (e.g. also in root canal treatment).
+Eugenol is used as a fragrance and flavoring agent.
+It is also used in medicines and dentistry.
+As the main component of clove oil , the substance is widely used in dentistry (e.g. also in root canal treatments).
 The substance is represented as a relevant allergen in the epicutaneous test series"fragrance mix".

 Undesirable effectsThis section has been translated automatically.

-Eugenol and Isoeugenol play an important role as allergens.
+Eugenol and isoeugenol play a major role as allergens.
 Sensitizing potency: Medium.
 Frequency of sensitization: Occasional.
-Sensitization ( contact allergy; urticaria) is mainly found on dental material by dental staff.
-Cross-reactivity exists to Peru Balsam.
-Clove oil also seems to have an antimycotic and antibacterial effect.
-Even today it is still a standard agent for tooth root fillings.
+Sensitizations(contact allergy; urticaria) are mainly found on dental material in dental personnel.
+Cross-reactivity exists to Peru balsam.
+Clove oil apparently also has an antimycotic and antibacterial effect.
+It is still a standard agent for root fillings today.

 The DKG has so far tested clove oil 2% in Vaseline.
-This application form is no longer available as a test substance in Germany.
-Therefore, the test substance Eugenol 1% in Vaseline is now (as of 2016) recommended.
+This form of application is no longer available as a test substance in Germany.
+In this respect, the test substance eugenol 1% in Vaseline is now recommended (as of 2016).
 Clove oil consists of 90% eugenol, which is also contained in the fragrance mix.

 LiteratureThis section has been translated automatically.